miguelgondu/blog_hugo/content/posts/2025-02-16/pcg-and-model-metrology.md

 # Example: closed-form test functions in structural biology

-Let me introduce you to the wonderful world of protein design.[^talking-about-ab-initio] The set-up goes like this: one starts with a **discrete sequence** of amino acids {{< katex >}}(a_1, \dots, a_L){{< /katex >}} called the **wildtype**, and the goal is to find slight deviations from this wildtype such that a signal {{< katex >}}r{{< /katex >}}
+Let me introduce you to the wonderful world of protein engineering.[^talking-about-ab-initio] The set-up goes like this: one starts with a **discrete sequence** of amino acids {{< katex >}}(a_1, \dots, a_L){{< /katex >}} called the **wildtype**, and the goal is to find slight deviations from this wildtype such that a signal {{< katex >}}r{{< /katex >}}
 (for example thermal stability, or whether the protein binds well to a certain receptor in the body) is optimized.

 [^talking-about-ab-initio]: If you're a biologist, you'll cringe at my description.
-I'm talking here about *ab initio* protein design, where one starts from a wildtype.
+I'm talking here about *ab initio* protein engineering, where one starts from a wildtype.
 There's also *de novo* protein design, where one creates sequences of amino acids "from nothing".
 An example of *de novo* design is [the Chroma paper](https://www.nature.com/articles/s41586-023-06728-8).

 {{< figure src="/static/assets/pbg_blogpost/DNJA1.png" alt="DNJA1 visualized by Protein Viewer." class="midSize" title="An example of a protein (a tiny bit of DNJA1), which is a sequence of amino acids: Thr-Thr-Tyr-Tyr-Asp-...
 Each of these can be mutated with the aim of maximizing thermal stability or any other biophysical or medicinal property." >}}

 Nowadays, computing such signals is not straightforward.
-The state-of-the-art at time of writing is using huge Machine Learning models to get estimates of binding affinity (AlphaFold 2, as an example), or using physical simulators.
+The state-of-the-art at time of writing is using huge Machine Learning models to get estimates of binding scores (AlphaFold 2, as an example), or using physical simulators.
 These are not easy to set-up, and much less query: one needs to install licensed software, have decent amounts of compute, and have the patience to wait for more than a minute per black box call.[^that's-why-we-developed-poli] In the language of Saxon et al., **these black boxes are not plug-and-play**.